 Minimum Credit Score Needed for a Small Business Loan Frequently Asked Questions (FAQs)

 This article covered the minimum credit score for business loans and addressed some questions that business owners ask about the impact of their score.
 Credit scores and financing options can be complex and will result in questions we have not answered in this article.
-If we did not answer a question, we invite business owners to ask them in the Fit Small Business forum.

 Do you have to have good credit to get a business loan?